SteeltoeOSS/Documentation/api/v3/stream/standalone-stream-rabbitmq.md

 From the RabbitMQ console, you can see:

-- The `UsageProcessor` application consumes from the `usage-detail.usage-cost-consumer` durable queue, based on the `spring:cloud:stream:bindings:input:group=usage-cost-consumer` setting.
+- The `UsageProcessor` application consumes from the `usage-detail.usage-cost-consumer` durable queue, based on the `Spring:Cloud:Stream:Bindings:Input:group=usage-cost-consumer` setting.
-- The `UsageProcessor` application produces the `UsageCostDetail` and sends it to the exchange `usage-cost`, based on the `spring:cloud:stream:bindings:output:destination=usage-cost` setting.
+- The `UsageProcessor` application produces the `UsageCostDetail` and sends it to the exchange `usage-cost`, based on the `Spring:Cloud:Stream:Bindings:Output:Destination=usage-cost` setting.
 - The `usage-cost.logger` durable queue is created.
-It consumes the messages from the `usage-cost` exchange, based on the `spring:cloud:stream:bindings:output:producer:requiredGroups=logger` property.
+It consumes the messages from the `usage-cost` exchange, based on the `Spring:Cloud:Stream:Bindings:Output:Producer:RequiredGroups=logger` property.

 When this application is running, you can see that the `usage-cost` RabbitMQ exchange is created and the queue named `usage-cost.logger` is bound to this exchange, as the following image shows: